spryker/spryker-docs/docs/scos/dev/architecture/module-api/semantic-versioning-major-vs.-minor-vs.-patch-release.md

 ## What is a "Minor release"?

 A release is **minor** when the internal API was changed.
-For instance, when the signature of internal models or constructors is changed, classes are renamed, etc. Actually, anything that can break extensions via inheritance or composition on a project level.
+For instance, when the signature of internal models or constructors is changed, classes are renamed, etc. Actually, anything that can break extensions using inheritance or composition on a project level.

 Our customers will get all new minor releases automatically during composer update if they use the ^ symbol in `composer.json` (e.g. `"spryker/category": "^4.1.2"`).
 We recommend to use the `~` symbol (e.g. `"spryker/category": "~4.1.0"`) for all modules that have been extended at the project level to make sure that nothing breaks after a release.
 See [Using ~ Composer Constraint for Customized Modules](/docs/scos/dev/architecture/module-api/using-composer-constraint-for-customized-modules.html) on how you can easily detect `^` in the extended modules and update them with `~`.